iamvinaysridhar/DataEngineering_ETL_AWS-SQS_Postgres/README.md

 Port: 5432

-Assumptions
+Assumptions:-
 1. The SQS queue and Postgres database are accessible locally through Docker containers.
 2. Sensitive PII fields like device_id and ip are hashed using SHA-256 to easily identify duplicates.

-Future Improvements
+Future Improvements:-

 1. Improve error handling and logging mechanisms.
 2. Use environment variables instead of hard-coding configuration values.
 3. Write unit and integration tests for better code coverage and quality.
 4. Set up a CI/CD pipeline like Jenkins for automated builds and deployments.

-Scaling
+Scaling:-
 1. For handling large volumes of data, use a scalable message broker like Kafka instead of SQS.
 2. Implement batch processing of messages for improved throughput.
 3. Optimize database operations by indexing frequently queried columns and tables.

-PII Recovery
+PII Recovery:-
 1. Store original unhashed PII data in an encrypted form for potential recovery later.
 2. If PII recovery is needed, use a reversible hashing technique like bcrypt instead of SHA-256.